themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 ## 5. Instance Crossover Augmentation
 This technique was introduced by [Luque](https://arxiv.org/abs/1909.11241) in his paper on sentiment analysis for TASS 2019.
 It is inspired by the chromosome crossover operation that happens in genetics.
-In the method, tweets are divided into two halves and two random tweets of the same polarity(i.e. positive/negative) have their halves swapped.
-The hypothesis is that even though the result will be ungrammatical and semantically unsound, the new text will still preserve the sentiment polarity.
+In the method, a tweet are divided into two halves and two random tweets of the same polarity(i.e. positive/negative) have their halves swapped.
+The hypothesis is that even though the result will be ungrammatical and semantically unsound, the new text will still preserve the sentiment.
 ![](/images/nlp-aug-instance-crossover.png){.img-center}

-This technique had no impact on the accuracy but helped with the F1 score in the paper showing its impact on minority classes such as Neutral class with fewer tweets.
+This technique had no impact on the accuracy but helped with the F1 score in the paper showing that it helps minority classes such as Neutral class with fewer tweets.
 ![](/images/nlp-aug-instance-crossover-result.png){.img-center}

 ## 6. Syntax-tree Manipulation